fieldtrip/website/tutorial/preprocessing_opm.md

 In the second part of this tutorial we will compare empty room recordings to recordings with a participant to compare the background environmental noise and the physiological and movement-related noise that is introduced by the participant.

-## Procedure for the ERFs
+## Procedure

 FIXME: summarize which analysis steps are performed in the tutorial.
 This should include a picture of the analysis protocol. _For the ERF we are planning: Preprocessing, renaming channels, segmenting, averaging, appending, plotting._

+## Initial look at the data

-We start with a quick look at the data in ft_databrowser.
+We start with a quick initial look at the data in **[ft_databrowser](/reference/ft_databrowser)**.
 This allows us to check the signals but also some extra information such as how many channels the data contains, the channel labels, and how triggers are encoded.

     cfg = [];
     cfg.dataset = 'MedianNerve_StimBreakStim2min_Pos1.fif';